The Habit of Bible Study

 Then on the other side, write the verse.
 Thy word have I hid in my heart that I might not sin against thee.
 Psalm 119:11.
 Thy word I've hid in my heart that I might not sin against thee.
 Psalm 119.

 This is not law.
 This is grace.
 This is the gift that he's calling us to.
 You can memorize it, you can meditate on it.
-Psalm chapter one.
+Psalms 1:2-3 (NIV)

-His delight is in the law of the Lord.
-And on his law he meditates day and night.
-He's like a tree planted by streams of water which yields its fruit in season and whose leaf does not wither.
-Whatever he does prospers.
+“But his delight is in the law of the LORD, and on his law he meditates day and night.
+He is like a tree planted by streams of water, which yields its fruit in season and whose leaf does not wither.
+Whatever he does prospers.”
 And so you can meditate on God's word.

 And meditation is not, as the Eastern religions would claim, where they claim it's an emptying of the mind.
 But for Christians, meditation is a filling of the mind with the word of God.
-And so it's literally chewing on God's word, thinking it over until you, you, it's almost like eating it until the point where you've, you've, you've chewed and, and gotten every morsel of it so that you've fully understood it.
+And so it's literally chewing on God's word, thinking it over until you,it 's almost like eating it until the point where you've chewed and gotten every morsel of it so that you've fully understood it.
 We use something called the hand illustration to teach this idea of this multifaceted way of studying God's word.
 And we kind of borrowed this from navigators.

 It has the idea of saying, hear, read, study, memorize, meditate.
-And we kind of Added another one, put it in the palm.
+And we kind of added another one, put it in the palm.
 We call it apply.
-And so we'll say like this, when we're teaching somebody in life on life, discipleship, which is.
-What is the process that we talk about in our church about raising up new disciples.
+And so we'll say like this, when we're teaching somebody in life on life discipleship, which is the process that we talk about in our church about raising up new disciples.

 We'll say, okay, if you just do one, can you keep a grasp on your Bible and say, you know, if the devil tries to take it away from you?
 No. 2.
 No. 3.